Spinal manipulation and Chiropractic adjustment

 Is the treatment safe?

 The results of the treatment remain widely speculative.
 In some cases, the treatment has been seen to work wonders.
 In others, there has been almost no effect.
 It remains controversial in the wide spectrum of physical therapy.
-Many osteopaths and naturopath doctors use spinal joint manipulation in their treatments.
+Many osteopaths and naturopath doctors use chiropractic adjustment in their treatments.

-*Did You Know: Chiropractors are trained with a 4-year post-graduate degree including over 1000 hours of clinical hours before graduating.
+*Did You Know: Our Chiropractor in Burlington is trained with a 4-year post-graduate degree including over 1000 hours of clinical hours before graduating.
 We use a very specific and gentle technique to create movement in joints.
 The noise that you may hear is air escaping the joint capsule.
 Add on 1000’s more hours of treatment in practice and this makes us experts in our field of adjusting!

 While our chiropractor can treat any back pain and neck pain, she can also treat (not limited to):

 - Shoulder Injuries